dasilvacontin/gh-sauce/README.md

 # gh-sauce
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-url]][daviddm-image] [![Coverage Status][coveralls-image]][coveralls-url]

-Enhance your markdown gh-repo files.
+Enhance your GitHub repo's markdown files.

+`gh-sauce` parses issues and usernames from markdown files and automatically converts them into links.
+Your markdown will remain clean and easy to read since the URLs will be listed at the end of the file.

 ## Install